smtobin/xpbd-tissue-sim/README.md

 Provided config files are found in the `config/` directory.
 A commented example config file that should cover most of the options available in config files can be found [here](https://github.com/smtobin/XPBD_Sandbox/blob/1952ffcee7a9623914602a4baf0c7eccfefcebf0/config/example_config.yaml).

 ### Changing the mesh
 The mesh of a simulated deformable object can be changed by simply changing the `filename` parameter.
 For deformable objects, a volumetric mesh is required (common mesh formats like `.stl` and `.obj` are for surface meshes).
 Internally, the simulation uses GMSH's mesh format (`.msh`).
 The simulation is able to take input `.stl` and `.obj` surface mesh files and use GMSH to generate a volumetric `.msh` mesh file from that.
-A `.msh` file with the same filepath as the input `.stl` or `.obj` file.
+A `.msh` file with the same filepath as the input `.stl` or `.obj` file will be generated.

 # Code Structure
 This section will briefly go over how the repository is organized, and generally how the code is structured.